 Mastopexy may be performed in a hospital, an outpatient surgery center.
 It is usually done on an outpatient basis under general anesthesia and lasts from 1 ½ to 3 ½ hours.

 There are several types of incision methods that can be used when performing a breast lift.
 The technique a surgeon chooses depends on the patients:

 - Breast size and shape

 The three most common incision types are two rings around the areola in a doughnut shape (small-incision mastopexy, generally only recommended for patients with small breasts and minimal sagging); around the areola and down to the breast crease in a lollipop shape; and the lollipop with an additional half-moon incision along the breast crease, in an anchor shape.

-In all cases, breast lift surgery begins with administration of anesthesia or IV sedation.
-The surgeon makes the necessary incisions, and then he or she lifts and reshapes the breast tissue into its new, rejuvenated contour.
-He or she moves the nipple and areola higher on the breast and removes extra skin around the perimeter if the areola is enlarged.
-Finally, he or she trims the excess breast skin that resulted from poor elasticity.
+In all cases, breast lift surgery begins with the administration of anesthesia or IV sedation.
+Dr. Glasberg will make the necessary incisions, and then he lifts and reshapes the breast tissue into its new, rejuvenated contour.
+He moves the nipple and areola higher on the breast and removes extra skin around the perimeter of the areola is enlarged.
+Finally, he trims the excess breast skin that resulted from poor elasticity.
 Stitches layered deep throughout the breast tissue support the lifted breasts.

 Breast Lift with Implants

 After surgery, the breasts are wrapped with gauze dressings, and you may need to wear an elastic bandage or a surgical bra.
 After a few days, this is replaced with a soft support bra, which is worn 24 hours a day for about a month.

 The breasts will probably be bruised, swollen, and uncomfortable after surgery, but this will pass in a few days.
 Any numbness in the breasts and nipples should lessen as swelling subsides.
 Stitches are removed after one to two weeks, and many patients return to work then.